 My flight was at 4:50 AM on October 3rd, 2012.

 What should take only half an hour to get to the Ben Gurion Airport in Tel Aviv, takes Palestinians almost two hours.
-I had to also account for a search on the border of the city of Tel Aviv and the search and security check inside the airport.
+I had to also account for a search at the border of the city of Tel Aviv and the search and security check inside the airport.

 Writing about this moment causes my heart to beat faster and tears to graze my eyes.
 I was in Jericho, where my uncles live.
 Saying goodbye to my family had never been as difficult as those moments from the house to the car.
 The moment my cousin took my bags to the car and I turned to look at my family forming a circle around me, I began to cry.
 I don’t ever remember crying as hard as I did then.
 Everyone around me began to cry too.
 A line was formed from the door of the building my uncles shared to the car door – my cousins began the line and it ended with my three uncles standing next to the car.
 My aunt and another cousin and his wife – all with Jerusalem Passports – accompanied me to the airport.

 [When I returned to San Diego, my grandmother said that the goodbye sounded like a wedding zaffe – a cultural practice done for a bride when she leaves her father’s house.
 My uncles and aunts had treated me like a princess the entire time I was in Palestine.
 It was difficult for them to see me go because of how much they loved my father.
-He was the only who lived far from them, in The United States.
-I was the first one to visit in years and Allah swt only knows when another one us will visit again.]
+He was the only one who lived far from them, in The United States.
+I was the first one to visit in years and only Allah swt only knows when another one us will visit again.]

 During the drive to Tel Aviv, everyone in the car tried to cheer me up by asking me to recount stories.
 They had also brought along sweets, juice, and water.
 I couldn’t eat or drink.